Student Life

 The Organization of Student Representatives (OSR) is the representation of the undergraduate medical student body of Johns Hopkins to other medical schools in the U.S.; the overall OSR constituency comprises all medical students.
 The concerns of the OSR lie exclusively within academic medicine and medical education and their improvement.American Medical Association (AMA), Medical Student Section

 The AMA Medical Student Section (MSS) is dedicated to representing medical students, improving medical education, developing leadership, and promoting activism for the health of America.
 The AMA-MSS is the largest and most influential organization of medical students in the country.
-If you’re interested in learning about healthcare policy, advocacy within organized medicine, community service, or meeting medical students from across the country, please consider joining our AMA-MSS Hopkins Chapter.American Medical Student Association (AMSA)
+If you’re interested in learning about healthcare policy, advocacy within organized medicine, community service, or meeting medical students from across the country, please consider joining our AMA-MSS Johns Hopkins Chapter.American Medical Student Association (AMSA)

-The mission of the AMSA is to be able to help medical students find the platform upon which they can learn more about social issues and their interplay with medical care, as well as learn more about different avenues to engage with community help, advocacy, and policy change.American Medical Women’s Association (AMWA)
+The mission of the AMSA is to help medical students find the platform upon which they can learn more about social issues and their interplay with medical care, as well as learn more about different avenues to engage with community help, advocacy, and policy change.American Medical Women’s Association (AMWA)

 The mission of the Catholic Medical Student Association (CMSA) is to strengthen medical students in their faith as they aspire to practice medicine in accordance with our faith’s core values and ideals.
-We are a community that supports one another and the Church.
+We are a community that supports one another and the church.
 CMSA encourages the development of spiritual life, worship, and ethical medical considerations through Mass, conversations with faculty and students, and interfaith dialogue.Doctors for America

 Doctors for America is a national nonprofit organization made up of physicians and medical trainees from all over the nation.
 DFA mobilizes doctors and medical students to be leaders in putting patients over politics on the pressing issues of the day to improve the health of our patients, communities, and nation.
-The national organization in general and our Maryland/Hopkins chapters have a goal of education of medical professionals and students, as well as grassroots organizing and mobilization in support of or opposition to legislative proposals at the local, state, and national level based on how they will affect the lives of the patients and communities we (will) serve.
+The national organization in general and our Maryland/Johns Hopkins chapters have a goal of education of medical professionals and students, as well as grassroots organizing and mobilization in support of or opposition to legislative proposals at the local, state, and national level based on how they will affect the lives of the patients and communities we (will) serve.
 Through campaigns around expanding health coverage and access to care, fighting for prescription drug affordability, advocating for women’s health, ending youth substance disorder, and treating gun violence with public health prevention, we educate providers and students about the issues and the ways in which each of us can take a leading role in advocating on behalf of our patients.Global Surgery Student Alliance

-The Jewish Students Association provides meaningful programming for Jewish students and the rest of the Hopkins community.
+The Jewish Students Association provides meaningful programming for Jewish students and the rest of the Johns Hopkins community.
 Past programs have included Shabbat dinners, happy hours with other Jewish graduate students and young professionals, latke frying, hamentaschen baking, and more.
 In addition, the JSA has planned a popular Holocaust Remembrance Day event each of the past two years that relates the Holocaust to the medical profession and research ethics.
 The JSA also serves as a resource for those wishing to connect with the larger Jewish community of Baltimore.Johns Hopkins Graduate Muslim Student Association (JHGMSA)

 The Johns Hopkins Graduate Muslim Student Association (JHGMSA) aims to enrich the social and spiritual lives of Muslims at Johns Hopkins University.
 We promote interaction and communication among all members of the various schools on the East Baltimore campus by hosting events that increase understanding, tolerance, and appreciation of cultures and religions.Latino Medical Student Association (LMSA)